 Here are some general guidelines to follow as you consider student teaching overseas:

-1. Attend an "Application to Student Teach" meeting the Fall of the academic year PRIOR to the year you plan to student teach.
+1. Complete an "Application to Student Teach" the Fall of the academic year PRIOR to the year you plan to student teach.
 This is a requirement of ALL student teachers.
-So, if you think you will student teach Fall 2012 or Spring 2013, you need to attend your Application meeting in Fall 2011.
+So, if you think you will student teach Fall 2015 or Spring 2016, you need to attend your Application meeting in Fall 2014.
 These meetings are only held in Fall semester.